Ida B Wells Passion For Justice

 Taking the Fight International

 Recognizing the need to raise awareness and garner support for her cause, Wells took her anti-lynching crusade to Europe.
-She traveled to Great Britain in 1893 and 1894, where she spoke to large audiences about the horrors of lynching in the United States.
+Because of that, she traveled to Great Britain in 1893 and 1894, where she spoke to large audiences about the horrors of lynching in the United States.
 Her powerful speeches and detailed accounts of racial violence shocked and outraged many Europeans, who were largely unaware of the extent of racial injustice in America.

 A Founder of Change: Beyond Anti-Lynching